apache/mesos/docs/endpoints/slave/state.md

 >        /slave(1)/state

 ### TL;DR; ###
-Information about state of the Slave.
+Information about state of the Agent.

 ### DESCRIPTION ###
-This endpoint shows information about the frameworks, executors and the slave's master as a JSON object.
+This endpoint shows information about the frameworks, executors and the agent's master as a JSON object.

 Example (**Note**: this is not exhaustive):